Prakash-Banjade/nest_starter_authentication_authorization/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions from the community are welcomed!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.